thamodya2001/Power-BI/README.md

 🔷 Sales Analysis Power BI Dashboard – Description
-This dashboard provides a clear and simple overview of sales data to help understand overall performance.
-It was created using Power BI and includes the following key insights:
+This is my very first Power BI dashboard as a beginner.
+I created it to explore and understand sales data more effectively.
+The dashboard provides a simple yet insightful overview of sales performance across different dimensions.

+It includes:

-✅ Total Sales: Displays the overall revenue generated.
+✅ Total Sales to show the overall revenue.

-📦 Sales by Product: Shows which products are performing the best.
+📦 Sales by Product to identify top-selling items.

-📍 Sales by Region/Location: Helps identify where the highest sales come from.
+📍 Sales by Region/Location to see where most sales come from.

-📊 Monthly Sales Trend: A line chart showing how sales change over time.
+📊 Monthly Sales Trend to track how sales change over time.

-🧑‍🤝‍🧑 Top Customers or Salespersons: Highlights the top contributors to sales.
+🧑‍🤝‍🧑 Top Customers or Salespersons contributing to total sales.

-🔎 Filters: Interactive filters (like region, month, or product) allow users to explore the data more deeply.
+🔎 Interactive Filters for users to explore specific details.

+I’m eager to polish my skills further and learn more advanced features of Power BI as I grow in data analysis.